 We’re not used to applauding those who are second-best.
 But I’m going to try.

 Courts have struggled with whether payments into retirement plans are reasonable and necessary living expenses for someone who files bankruptcy.
+The means test is designed to squeeze every available dollar from filers.

 Too many courts, in my opinion, are offended by letting the debtor continue to save when creditors are unpaid.
 I don’t know how they expect those debtors to live in their old age, but that’s another rant.